-Comment: The proposed amendment would result in a reduction of the number of residential dwellings permitted on the subject property, thereby resulting in a potential reduction in the impact the development of the property would cause to water and energy resources.
-The City of Alachua has applicable standards in the Housing Element, Community Facilities and Natural Groundwater Aquifer Recharge Element, and Conservation and Open Space Element that will promote the conservation of water and energy resources.
-Further,
+Comment: The proposed amendment would result in a higher density and more efficient urban form.
+Potential exists for reduction in overall VMT (vehicle miles travelled) for residents of the City of Alachua and the immediate vicinity.

+5. Preserves agricultural areas and activities, including silviculture, and dormant, unique, and prime farmlands and soils.

+Evaluation & Findings: Development of this property will result in loss of an agricultural area and activity.

-- applicable protection and conservation standards for water and energy are established within the City of Alachua Land Development Regulations (LDRs). - 5.
-Preserves agricultural areas and activities, including silviculture, and dormant, unique, and prime farmlands and soils. - Evaluation & Findings: No current agricultural activities take place on the property. - 6.
-Preserves open space and natural lands and provides for public open space and recreation needs. - Evaluation & Findings: The proposed amendment would not result in the loss of functional open space nor would it result in the functional loss of recreational space.
-The applicable protection standards set forth in the Conservation and Open Space Element of the Comprehensive Plan for natural lands and open space requirements will further preserve open space and natural lands and provide for public open space and recreational areas. - 7.
-Creates a balance of land uses based upon demands of the residential population for the nonresidential needs of an area. - Evaluation & Findings: The City of Alachua population is growing and will require adequate housing opportunities to accommodate the increased population.
-The proposed amendment would provide for additional residential lands in an area of the City where limited residential lands presently exist, located proximate to existing commercial and industrial development. - 8.
-Provides uses, densities, and intensities of use and urban form that would remediate an existing or planned development pattern in the vicinity that constitutes sprawl or if it provides for an innovative development pattern such as transit-oriented developments or new towns as defined in s.
-163.3164. - Evaluation & Findings: The proposed amendment would result in a reduction of the permitted residential density of the subject property, reducing potential impacts of any development of the subject property to surrounding agricultural uses.
+6. Preserves open space and natural lands and provides for public open space and recreation needs.

+Evaluation & Findings: The proposed amendment would not result in the loss of functional open space nor would it result in the functional loss of recreational space.
+The applicable protection standards set forth in the Conservation and Open Space Element of the Comprehensive Plan for natural lands and open space requirements will further preserve open space and natural lands and provide for public open space and recreational areas.

+7. Creates a balance of land uses based upon demands of the residential population for the nonresidential needs of an area.

+Evaluation & Findings: The City of Alachua population is growing and will require adequate housing opportunities to accommodate the increased population.
+The proposed amendment would provide for additional residential lands in an area of the City where limited residential lands presently exist, located proximate to existing and proposed commercial and industrial development.

+8. Provides uses, densities, and intensities of use and urban form that would remediate an existing or planned development pattern in the vicinity that constitutes sprawl or if it provides for an innovative development pattern such as transit-oriented developments or new towns as defined in s.
+163.3164.

+Evaluation & Findings: The proposed amendment would result in an increase in the permitted residential density of the subject property, and is located near existing and planned residential subdivisions.
+The provision of commercial land use will increase mix of uses in area.
 The application does not constitute transit-oriented development or a new town.